Grimes-Gif/Biomarker-depp/README.md

 ## Supervised results

-In the medical field, Support Vector Machines (SVMs) are a popular method of supervised machine learning.
-This is due to the fact SVMs specialize in binary classification, resulting in a robust medical tool to use for predictive diagnosis.

 The results of applying an SVM to the above dataset is shown below.
 We first used a linear kernel, but the results yielded a poor ~52% accuracy rate on the test data.
 This makes sense, given the abysmal boundaries of classification yielded by SVC w/ linear kernel and LinearSVC.
 Applying an RBF Kernel yielded even worse results, as the decision boundaries were nearly non-existent.
 However, when a polynomial kernel was used, the accuracy of the model increased by an enormous 15%, averaging at around 71% accuracy.
 The bottom right figure illustrates why this was the case; the decision boundaries are much more nuanced and capture the pattern of the control and depression data.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/8241982/182703513-d5c0f790-beb4-4f6a-a2d6-2c1831687262.png">